 Received this old picture from Dave Barnaby today of the100ton Centurion and the 70 ton Lorain removing the railway viaduct at Lydbrook in the Forest of Dean, Dave thinks it was about 1965.

-Allan Swan, one of Sparrows oldest employees sent me some interesting pictures recently, Allan started work as a crane operator with Sparrows at Teeside in the early seventies when Brian Hurley was depot manager there.
+Alan Swan, one of Sparrows oldest employees sent me some interesting pictures recently, Alan started work as a crane operator with Sparrows at Teeside in the early seventies when Brian Hurley was depot manager there.

 Brian was the first Sparrow Manager for Rezayat Sparrrow at their Dammam base.

-When Brian moved to Damman Allan moved with him as one of Rezayat's original employess, this was the very beginning of Rezayat Sparrow Arabian Crane Hire.
+When Brian moved to Damman Alan moved with him as one of Rezayat's original employess, this was the very beginning of Rezayat Sparrow Arabian Crane Hire.

 Rezayat Sparrow had the contract to offload from ships at Dammam port and load on to local transport over one million tons of cement for distribution all over Saudi Arabia.